node-loader/node-loader-postcss/README.md

 npm install --save @node-loader/postcss
 ```

+Node 16.12 changed the hooks used in NodeJS loaders.
+If using Node<16.12, use `@node-loader/postcss@1`.
+Otherwise, use `@node-loader/postcss@latest`.

 ## Usage

 Create a `postcss.config.js` file in your current working directory.
 Now run node with the `--loader` (or `--experimental-loader` for older NodeJS version) flag:

 ```sh
 node --loader @node-loader/postcss file.js